COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

       AND this is attempt 3

-      Then they are NOT taken to the home page, a message prompts the user to reset their password and a link is sent to their email to do so
+      Then they are NOT taken to the home page, a message prompts the user to reset their password, and a link is sent to their email to do so

 Implementing a secure login system feature for the new system aligns with the council’s objective to enhance data security and enables the ability to achieve the high priority feature of permission levels.
 The priority for the login system feature has been classed as “must have” because it is vital for keeping the target tracking system secure and tailored to each staff member, allowing increased data integrity and work productivity.